Historic landmarks on the island of Ireland

 Cities of old

-Don't miss Trinity College Dublin in the fair city, a beautiful university campus dating back to 1592.
+Don't miss Trinity College Dublin, a beautiful university campus dating back to 1592.
 Wander the beautiful cobbled squares – made famous in the recent TV hit, Normal People – and stop into the Old Library and the Book of Kells.
 History buffs should visit Kilmainham Gaol to hear tales of Ireland's foremost political prisoners.
 And both St Patrick's and Christ Church Cathedrals are must-sees for pilgrims.

-Up north in Belfast, uncover the city's incredible Titanic history at the Edwardian-era Thompson Dry Dock and see where the ill-fated "Ship of Dreams" was built.
-The Titanic Belfast museum is unmissable!
+In Belfast, uncover the city's incredible Titanic history at the Edwardian-era Thompson Dry Dock and see where the ill-fated "Ship of Dreams" was built.
+The nearby Titanic Belfast museum is unmissable – a shimmering shell built in the shape of the famous ship.
+Inside, expect gantry rides, an underwater cinema show, and cabin recreations.

 Castles of dreams